thedersen/backbone.validation/README.md

 * When specifying multiple validators for one attribute, all can have it's own error message (thanks to [GarethElms](https://github.com/GarethElms))
 * method validator and named method validator can be combined with other built-in validators
 * acceptance validator accepts 'true' as valid (Fixes issue #12)
+* Can configure per view or globally to force update the model with invalid values.
+This can be very useful when using automatic modelbinding and late validation (e.g. when submitting the form).

 ### v0.3.1